actuallyNothing/chatlog/README.md

 ## Installation

 Drop the 'chatlogs' folder into the garrysmod/addons/ directory, inside your Garry's Mod installation.
 You can copy the default configuration, save it as /data/chatlog/chatlog_config.json and modify it to your liking before starting your server.

+**For using MySQL**, it is necessary to have the MySQLOO module installed: https://github.com/FredyH/MySQLOO

 ## Credits